1916 United States presidential election: Results

 Turnout in the election was 61.8%, with 32.1% of the voting age population participating in the election.
 The result was exceptionally close and the outcome remained in doubt for some time.
 Some New York newspapers declared Hughes the winner on Wednesday morning, including The World and The Sun, which erroneously published that six states (California, Idaho, New Hampshire, North Dakota, Washington, and Wyoming) had voted for Hughes.
 The official gazette of the Kingdom of Serbia also declared him the winner on 16 November 1916.

 A popular legend from the campaign states that Hughes went to bed on election night thinking that he was the newly elected president.
 When a reporter tried to telephone him the next morning to get his reaction to Wilson's comeback, someone (Note: Stories vary as to whether this person was his son, a butler, or a valet.) answered the phone and told the reporter that "the president is asleep."
 The reporter retorted, "When he wakes up, tell him he isn't the president."

 By Wednesday evening, Wilson had secured 254 electoral votes in the counting, needing either California or Minnesota to claim victory.
 Democrats declared victory in California on Thursday afternoon, and the California Republican Party conceded defeat that night.

-Wilson was the first Democratic president to win a second consecutive term since Andrew Jackson in 1832.
+Wilson was the first Democratic president to win a second consecutive term since Andrew Jackson in 1832; his victory also marked the first time that Democrats had won two consecutive presidential elections since 1856.
 Vice-president Thomas R. Marshall also earned the distinction of becoming the first vice-president of any party elected to a second term since John C. Calhoun in 1828.
 As Calhoun had served as vice president under John Quincy Adams and was re-elected to serve under Andrew Jackson, Wilson and Marshall became the first incumbent ticket to win re-election since James Monroe and Daniel D. Tompkins in 1820.